pbrucla/linux-scavenger-hunt/.clue-templates/clue04.md

 We've been exploring the directories that already exist on the computer.
 But what if we want to make our own folders and files?
 The first thing we need to do is create a new directory.
-First go home: `cd ~/linux-scavenger-hunt`.
+First go home by running just: `cd`.
 Then do

     mkdir saved-clues